pipelinelabo/datalaiq-wiki/scripting/scriptingsearch.md

 detachSearch(s)
 ```

 Sometimes, the results of a search may be very large, too large to hold in memory.
-The "net/http" library, combined with the `getDownloadHandle` function, allows you to stream results directly from the Gravwell search into an HTTP POST/PUT request.
+The "net/http" library, combined with the `getDownloadHandle` function, allows you to stream results directly from the DatalaiQ search into an HTTP POST/PUT request.
 It also allows cookies or additional headers to be set:

 ```
 var http = import("net/http")